-In total, the project costs of the project list sum up $\in$ 103.9 bn.
-This figure represents "official values" of 768 projects, validated by the stakeholders.
+Overall, the project costs of the project list amount to \in 104.5 bn.
+This figure represents "official values" of 770 projects, validated by the stakeholders.
 In turn, for 26 projects no official cost figures are available.

-The total official project costs are nearly the same (increased by approximately $\notin$ 411 million) compared to the June 2021 project list (PIR 2/2021).
-The total average costs per project amounting to $\notin$ 135 mln, is the same as in PIR 2/2021 and slightly higher than in PIR 1/2018 ( $\notin$ 131 mln).
+The total official project costs are nearly the same (increased by approximately \in 606 million) compared to the April 2022 project list (PIR 1/2022).
+The total average costs per project, amounting to \in 136 mln, is nearly the same as in PIR 1/2022 (\in 135 mln) and slightly higher than in PIR 1/2018 (\in 131 mln).

-However, the project specific costs show a large variety, ranging from $\in$ 5,000 up to $\in$ 6 bn.
-Particularly Innovation, Multimodal, Airport and IWW projects are mostly assigned to the lower costs' classes (majority of projects do not exceed $\in$ 100 mln).
-In contrast, projects with more than $\in$ 100 mln of investment are mainly represented by Rail, Road and Maritime initiatives.
-In total, about 46% of the overall projects' costs refer to Rail, followed by Road (28%) and Maritime transport (17%).
+However, the project-specific costs vary greatly, ranging from \in 5,000 to \in 6 bn.
+Particularly Innovation, Multimodal, Airport and IWW projects are mostly assigned to the lower costs' classes (the majority of projects do not exceed \in 100 mln).
+In contrast, projects of total value higher than \in 100 mln are mainly represented by Rail, Road and Maritime initiatives.
+In total, about 45% of the overall projects' costs refer to Rail, followed by Road (28%) and Maritime transport (19%).